CeamKrier/react-ssr-boilerplate/README.md

 ## Why

 If you would love to use the server-side rendering on your react application yet don't want to struggle with a new framework then here the solution for ya.
-This is a most basic implementation that would get you up an running for the SSR so, no routing etc.
+This is the most basic implementation that would get you up an running for the SSR app.
+So, no routing etc.

 ## The flow